UPDATE – 18 May 2022

 For enquiries about the registration process, email the ACVM Team at firstname.lastname@example.org.

-The Ministry for Primary Industries (MPI) is seeking feedback on options to change the way inhibitors used in agriculture are managed.
-The discussion paper identifies 3 options for managing the regulatory oversight of inhibitors to make sure the primary sector can safely and effectively use inhibitors to mitigate environmental, sustainability and climate change issues.
-It also seeks feedback on key details – for example, the definition of inhibitor, should the level of regulatory oversight of inhibitors increase.
+The Ministry for Primary Industries (MPI) sought feedback on options to change the way inhibitors used in agriculture are managed.
+The discussion paper identified 3 options for managing the regulatory oversight of inhibitors to make sure the primary sector could safely and effectively use inhibitors to mitigate environmental, sustainability and climate change issues.
+It also sought feedback on key details – for example, the definition of inhibitor, should the level of regulatory oversight of inhibitors increase.

-The consultation will run from 13 February to 5 April 2020.
+The consultation ran from 13 February to 5 April 2020.